Myndex/SAPC-APCA/README.md

 -   **Visual Acuity** — acuity refers to the ability of the eye's optics to focus light onto the photoreceptors on the back of the eye.
     -   Poor acuity is usually understood as blurry vision or an inability to focus.
 -   **Spatial Frequency** — in a practical sense, this refers to the weight of a font, or the stroke width.
 A thinner font or narrower stroke width is a higher spatial frequency than a bolder or thicker stroke.
 Higher spatial frequencies require more luminance contrast to be visible than lower frequencies, such as a very bold large headline.

+_For giggles:_
+### More glossary of confusing terms and "bonus sciencey stuff" in [The Lighter Side of Light](https://gist.github.com/Myndex/b956e5320f77cfd5c3cf451f4ce0acb5#the-lighter-side-of-light)